BiDAlab/DeepSignDB/README.md

 For further information on the database and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage.)

-- [TCYB2019_DeepSign] R. Tolosana, R. Vera-Rodriguez, J. Fierrez, and J. Ortega-Garcia, "DeepSign: Deep On-Line Signature Verification", *IEEE Transactions on Cybernetics*, (under review).
+- [ArXiv2020_DeepSign] R. Tolosana, R. Vera-Rodriguez, J. Fierrez, and J. Ortega-Garcia, "DeepSign: Deep On-Line Signature Verification", *arXiv preprint arXiv:2002.10119*, 2020.

-- [ICDAR2019_DeepSignDB] R. Tolosana, R. Vera-Rodriguez, J. Fierrez, A. Morales and J. Ortega-Garcia, "Do You Need More Data?
-The DeepSignDB On-Line Handwritten Signature Biometric Database", in *Proc.
-Int.
-Conf. on Document Analysis and Recognition, ICDAR*, Sydney, Australia, 2019.

 - [PAA2010_BiosecurID] J. Fierrez, J. Galbally, et al., "BiosecurID: A Multimodal Biometric Database", *Pattern Analysis and Applications*, Vol. 13, n.
 2, pp. 235-246, May 2010.

+- [TPAMI2010_BiosecureDS2] J. Ortega-Garcia, J. Fierrez, et al., “The Multi-Scenario Multi-Environment BioSecure Multimodal Database (BMDB),” *IEEE Trans. on Pattern Analysis and Machine Intelligence*, vol. 32, no. 6, pp. 1097– 1111, 2010.

 - [VISP2003_MCYT] J. Ortega-Garcia, J. Fierrez, et al., "MCYT Baseline Corpus: A Bimodal Biometric Database", *IEEE Proc.
 Vision, Image and Signal Processing*, Vol. 150, n.
 6, pp. 395-401, December 2003.

-Please remember to reference articles [TCYB2019_DeepSign, ICDAR2019_DeepSignDB, PAA2010_BiosecurID, VISP2003_MCYT] on any work made public, whatever the form, based directly or indirectly on any part of the DeepSignDB database.
+Please remember to reference articles [ArXiv2020_DeepSign, PAA2010_BiosecurID, TPAMI2010_BiosecureDS2, VISP2003_MCYT] on any work made public, whatever the form, based directly or indirectly on any part of the DeepSignDB database.